-THE WHISPER is a full-length musical that uses the framing device of a fairytale narrative to explore the difficult and complex topics of depression and suicide ideation.
-This piece aims to address the challenges of depression, especially when experienced in isolation, but to also celebrate the beauty that can come from a mind forced to find its own outlet.
-The fantastical world of our story is all built from the imagination of our protagonist, MELANIE, who, in her darkest moment, also creates the most beauty.
+A darkly whimsical twist on traditional fairytales, THE WHISPER explores depression, grief, and the role of confronting pain in the process of healing.
+This piece aims to address the challenges of depression, especially when experienced in isolation, but to also celebrate the strength and creativity that can come from a mind forced to make its own outlet.
+The fantastical world of our story is all built from the imagination of our protagonist, Melanie, who, in her darkest moment, also creates the most beauty.

 (All concept art designed by Matthew Hill.)

 Originally developed at NYU's Graduate Music Theatre Writing Program.

 Listen to the interview with Follow Spot all about THE WHISPER.